LineageOS/lineage_wiki/pages/faq.md

  - Sorry, as per [earlier in this FAQ](#canshould-i-relock-my-bootloader), we don't support this usecase and there may not be a good way to recover.
    [XDA](https://www.xda-developers.com), other similar forums or a search engine may be of use.

-## Will my device receive the next android version?
+## Will my device receive the next Android version?
  - We can't tell you.
 "No ETA" includes the "IF", not just the "WHEN"

 ## I am following a guide/video somewhere on the internet and am stuck, help?